Generic Name and Formulations:

 Opioid (partial agonist-antagonist).

-Implant-site pain/pruritus/erythema, headache, depression, constipation, nausea, vomiting, back pain, toothache, oropharyngeal pain; signs/symptoms of opioid withdrawal, insertion/removal complications (eg, neural/vascular injury, protrusion, expulsion, infection), orthostatic hypotension, hepatitis, hypersensitivity reactions.
+Implant-site pain/pruritus/erythema, headache, depression, constipation, nausea, vomiting, back pain, toothache, oropharyngeal pain; respiratory depression, signs/symptoms of opioid withdrawal, insertion/removal complications (eg, neural/vascular injury, protrusion, expulsion, infection), orthostatic hypotension, hepatitis, hypersensitivity reactions.

 Kit—1 (4 implants w. applicator)